kiva/protocol-sdk-verifier/src/ui/agents/README.md

 * `establishConnection`: This asynchronous method accepts a connection ID string and returns a connection invitation object as a `Promise<any>`
 * `getConnection`: This asynchronous method accepts a connection ID string and returns a connection status object as a `Promise<any>`
-* `sendVerification`: This asynchronous method accepts a connection ID string and proof profile string and returns a verification ID string wrapped in a Promise
+* `sendVerification`: This asynchronous method accepts a connection ID string and proof profile object and returns a verification ID string wrapped in a Promise
 * `checkVerification`: This asynchronous method accepts a verification ID string and returns a verification status object as a `Promise<any>`
 * `isConnected`: This method accepts a connection status object and returns a boolean that indicates whether the connection is in an "Accepted" state.
 * `isVerified`: Similar to `isConnected`, this method accepts a verification status object and returns a boolean indicating whether the proof has succeeded.